Indian National Army

+Subhas Bose had both drive and charisma—promoting Indian slogans, such as "Jai Hind," which became highly popular—and the INA under Bose was a model of diversity by region, ethnicity, religion, and gender.
+Bose's impassioned speeches may have been a factor in the POWs and civilians joining the INA.
+Bitterness at their discriminatory treatment by the British, and a sense of abandonment by the British after the Fall of Singapore may have been factors.
+The thousands Indian POWs and civilians who did not join being shipped to distant Japanese labour camps may have been another factor.
+Around 12,000 POWs and 100,000 Indian civilians were used as forced labourers by the Japanese.
+The INA followed Japanese military strategy but had its own military law and police.
+Although the INA has been described as a collaborationist force, its battlefield performance was poor, and its formation did not constitute a legitimate mutiny.
+The INA did not oppose Japanese Fascism, nor protest Japanese war crimes, such as sexual slavery, that occurred amongst its midst.

 After the INA's initial formation in 1942, there was concern in the British Indian Army that further Indian troops would defect.
 This led to a reporting ban and a propaganda campaign called "Jiffs" to preserve the loyalty of the Sepoy.
-Historians consider the INA not to have had significant influence on the war.

-The British Raj, never seriously threatened by the INA, charged 300 INA officers with treason in the INA trials, but eventually backtracked in the face of opposition by the Congress.
-These trials became a galvanising point in the Indian Independence movement for the Indian National Congress.
+The British Raj, never seriously threatened by the INA, charged 300 INA officers with treason in the INA trials, but eventually backtracked in the face of opposition by the Indian National Congress.
+These trials became a galvanising point in the Indian Independence movement for the Congress.
 A number of people associated with the INA during the war later went on to hold important roles in public life in India as well as in other countries in Southeast Asia, most notably Lakshmi Sehgal in India, and John Thivy and Janaki Athinahappan in Malaya.

-The military unit was associated with Imperial Japan and the other Axis powers, and accusations were levelled against INA troops of being involved and complicit in Japanese war crimes.
-The INA's members were viewed as Axis collaborators and traitors by British soldiers and Indian PoWs who did not join the army, but after the war they were seen as patriots by many Indians.
-Although they were widely commemorated by the Indian National Congress in the immediate aftermath of Indian independence, some of the members of the INA were denied freedom fighter status by the Government of India.